 As the demand of consumers for high quality and tasty food is growing, governing bodies are also becoming proactive to keep the standards of the food being served in restaurants in check.
-Nowadays regular sample checkups and raids on different food outlets are being conducted in to keep restaurant owners on their toes and make them deliver what is expected, i.e. good quality food.
+Nowadays regular sample checkups and raids on different food outlets are being conducted to keep restaurant owners on their toes and make them deliver what is expected, i.e. good quality food.
 Moreover, consumers are becoming more and more aware and will not settle for inferior quality food.
 This makes it all the more critical for you to follow every FSSAI guideline, because if you are penalized for an offense, not only will you lose money because of the fine but customer goodwill as well.
-Hence, read this article to make sure that you are following all the Food and Safety guidelines by the FSSAI to avoid penalty and fine on your restaurant business.
+Hence, read this article to make sure that you are following all the Food and Safety guidelines by the FSSAI to avoid penalties and fines on your restaurant business.

 1. Running A Restaurant Business Without The Proper Licenses